VertLife/vertlife.github.io/data/mammals/index.md

 **Supplementary files**:

-- **Data downloads will be available on Dryad once the article is published** at [https://doi.org/10.5061/dryad.tb03d03](https://doi.org/10.5061/dryad.tb03d03); also, the mammal trees and ancillary data will available for download at [vertlife.org/phylosubsets/](/phylosubsets/).
+- **Data downloads will be available on Dryad once the article is published** at [https://doi.org/10.5061/dryad.tb03d03](https://doi.org/10.5061/dryad.tb03d03); also, the mammal trees will available for taxonomic subsetting and download at [vertlife.org/phylosubsets/](/phylosubsets/).
-- <a href="mailto:nathan.upham@yale.edu,walter.jetz@yale.edu?Subject=Mammal%20tree%20collaboration" target="_top">Contact the authors</a> for collaboration if you require advance data.

 - All code for running analyses is available at [https://github.com/n8upham/MamPhy_v1](https://github.com/n8upham/MamPhy_v1)

 - **MCC consensus trees of the DNA-only distributions:**  Consensus trees are only meaningful on our DNA-only distributions; completed trees are inappropriate for consensus since they contain taxonomically imputed species that vary in topological position within constraints (genus or family) across the credible set of trees.